€2.4 million for Stuk renovation in Leuven

 Stuk is one of Leuven’s two main cultural venues.
 It hosts stage performance, exhibitions, concerts, film screens and festivals, in addition to lectures, readings and workshops both for artists and for the public.

-Since arriving at its current home in 2002, the centre has experienced spectacular growth, now numbering 100,000 visitors a year.
+Since arriving at its current home in 2002, the centre has experienced spectacular growth and sees 100,000 visitors a year.
 More than 150 artists have been offered residencies there.

 Almost immediately, it became a crucial space in helping artists to launch their careers, with a list that includes polymath Jan Fabre, playwrights and stage directors Jan Decorte and Guy Cassiers and dancer and choreographer Anne Teresa De Keersmaeker.